ItzIceHere/ScreenShare-Guide/README.md

-# SS GUIDE Remastered - Comprehensive ScreenSharing & Hack Check Resource
+# RedLotus SS GUIDE Remastered -

 This repository hosts key resources for understanding and performing ScreenShares (SS) or Hack Checks, maintained under the RedLotus umbrella.
 It contains two primary guides: